0x4447-office/0x4447_webpage_documentation/docs/sftp/1.0.2/README.md

 ### Security Concerns

-Bellow we give you a list of potentail ideas to consider regarding security, but this list is not exhaustive – it is just a good starting point.
+Bellow we give you a list of potential ideas to consider regarding security, but this list is not exhaustive – it is just a good starting point.

 - Limit access to the server to just a fixed IP.
 - Don't give root access to anyone but yourself.